top of page

 The questions portal is currently closed to new submissions.

 Anicca will be answering the remainder of current paid submissions and then taking a short break.
-The questions portal will re-open in mid-May.
 Cheers, T

 Q: Loved your book.
 The main question I have after reading it is why and how did humans get off track developmentally?